treeverse/lakeFS/docs/reference/export.md

 1. External consumers of data don't have access to your lakeFS installation.
 1. Some data pipelines in the organization are not fully migrated to lakeFS.
 1. You want to experiment with lakeFS as a side-by-side installation first.
+1. Create copies of your data lake in other regions (taking into account read pricing).

 ## Table of contents
 {: .no_toc .text-delta }